Don’t let undeserved caregiver guilt add to your stress

 Popular belief

-You can only call yourself a caregiver if you always help your older adult with tasks like bathing, dressing, eating, etc. If you aren’t doing full-time care, you’re not doing enough.
+You can only call yourself a caregiver if you always help your older adult with tasks like bathing, dressing, eating, etc.

 Truth

-That’s absolutely false!
-There are many roles a caregiver can take on.
-And everything you do for your older adult is important and makes a difference in their lives.
+Everything you do for your older adult is important and makes a difference in their lives.

 For example, you might spend hours every week managing your dad’s finances, visit their assisted living community every other day, or actively manage their hired caregiver helper.